 - First, state the name of the person being introduced to.
 This is the ‘higher-ranking’ person.

 - Second, say “I would like to introduce” or, “please meet” or, “this is,” etc.

 - Third, state the name of the person being introduced.
 This is the ‘lower-ranking’ person.

-- Finally, offer some details of each other, as appropriate.
-As I wrote in a previous blog article, add a snippet of information about a topic of common interest between the two parties.
+- Finally, offer some details about each, as appropriate.
+As I wrote in a previous article, add a snippet of information about a topic of common interest between the two parties.
 Do not elaborate.
 This will help them connect and pursue a conversation.

 When introducing people of equal seniority or status, you may introduce either person to the other.

 Making Introductions: A Few Examples

 - Introduce a younger person to an older person.
 “Grandma, please meet Alicia and Carlos, my neighbors.”

 - Introduce a relatively junior professional to a senior professional.
 “Ms. Director, I would like to introduce Mr. Nakamura, the Chief Product Architect for our software division.”